EthanHarv/DiscordLobby/README.md

 DiscordLobby (GameLobby) is a member-oriented system for managing and creating dynamic and customizable channels within a server.

-# Inviting the bot as hosted by Zonee
+# Inviting the bot as hosted by me

 Use this link: https://discordapp.com/oauth2/authorize?client_id=446798103866245120&scope=bot&permissions=8